Self-Supervised Visual Learning by Variable Playback Speeds Prediction of a Video: Experimental Results and Discussion

 \section{Experimental Results and Discussion}

-In this section, we validate the effectiveness of the proposed method via various experimental analysis.

-\textbf{Datasets:} We evaluate our methods on two action recognition datasets, UCF-101 \cite{ucf} and HMDB-51 \cite{hmdb} from the viewpoint of classification accuracy and retrieval performance.
+\textbf{Datasets:} We evaluate our methods on two action recognition datasets, UCF-101~\cite{ucf} and HMDB-51~\cite{hmdb} from the viewpoint of classification accuracy and retrieval performance.
 The UCF-101 dataset consists of 13,320 videos obtained from YouTube.
 These videos are classified into 101 classes.
 HMDB-51 is a dataset that expresses 51 human actions at least 101 times per class and consists of the total 6,849 clips.
-In this study, we verify our method by using the clips for pre-training to compare the performance of the self-supervised learning methods~\cite{HLee2017}\cite{DXu2019}\cite{DLou2020}.
-Specifically, we train a 3D CNN using UCF-101 without label information first and fine-tune the model using labeled videos such as UCF-101 and HMDB-51, respectively.
-The network output is a 512-dimensional vector after the global spatio-temporal pooling layer, to which we append a fully-connected layer with softmax on top of it, as in \cite{DXu2019} in the action recognition.
+In this paper, we verify our method by using the clips for pre-training to compare the performance of the self-supervised learning methods~\cite{HLee2017, DXu2019, DLou2020}.
+Specifically, we train a 3D ConvNet using UCF-101 without label information first and fine-tune the model using labeled videos such as UCF-101 and HMDB-51, respectively.
+The network output is a 512-dimensional vector after the global spatio-temporal pooling layer, to which we append a fully-connected layer with softmax on top of it, as in~\cite{DXu2019} in the action recognition.
 The appended layer is only randomly initialized and the other layers are initialized from the self-supervised learning task.

-\textbf{Implementation details:} All experiments are conducted using PyTorch \cite{pytorch}.
-We employ three well-known backbones, that is, C3D, R3D, and R(2+1)D, and for data augmentation, the input image is resized to 127$\times$171, and then randomly cropped to a size of 112$\times$112 to perform spatial augmentation.
-The image is cropped in the center during the test procedure.
+\textbf{Implementation details:} All experiments are conducted using PyTorch~\cite{pytorch}.
+We employ three well-known backbones, that is, C3D, R3D, and R(2+1)D. The input clips are resized and randomly cropped to 112$\times$112.
+The clips are cropped in the center during the test procedure.
 When sampling the frames from a video, the starting position is set randomly and a total of $m=$16 frames are extracted.
-To ensure that the 3D CNN is efficiently trained, which may be problematic in terms of memory consumption, we adopt SGD training on one GPU.
+To ensure that the 3D ConvNet is efficiently trained, which may be problematic in terms of memory consumption, we adopt SGD training on one GPU.
 The mini-batch size is 8$\times n$, where $n$ denotes the number of clips.
 The process of training the proposed PSP network continue for 300 epochs, following by another 150 epochs of fine-tuning to train the network to perform action recognition at a learning rate of 0.001.
 We use the momentum of 0.9, and weight decay of 0.0005.
 A dropout rate of 0.5 is used before the final fully connected layer.